CanRenew Community Restoration Grant

 • Partnerships between different types of organizations

 Applications are evaluated based on their potential community impact, the applicant’s track record of success, and community support.
-Priority is given to applications that demonstrate prior success with similar projects, strong community backing, and youth engagement projects.
+Priority is given to applications that demonstrate prior success with similar projects, strong community backing, and support for youth engagement.

 Minnesota Statutes